 Then they wanted to know what my thoughts were on the Egyptian revolution were.
 I told them I was a tourist and here to see the pyramids and that was all.
 I said I didn’t even know there was a revolution going on; that I figured it was over.
 The whole thing was like something you’d see in the movies, I was slightly amused but a little worried that I could be there until an embassy bailed me out.
 They left the room for about 10 minutes before coming back and telling me to go back to the other office.

-It was defiantly a day I want to forget buy maybe they done me a favour.
-Intelligence agencies and secret service agencies from other countries may also get there Intel from Facebook.
-Who knows it’s a pretty cheap way of doing it.
-Some other places on route may be a lot less forgiving for having the CIA down as your employer.
-I could be spending time in a jail someplace else if it hadn’t been seen by the Egyptian’s.
-I have since found out two guys a few months earlier were actually accused of spying while attempting to cross this border and they were actually locked up for five days before being deported minus their car(Alps 2 Africa).
+I have since found out two guys a few months earlier were actually accused of spying while attempting to cross the same border and they were actually locked up for five days before being deported minus their car(Alps 2 Africa).
 If you’re thinking of crossing this border bring plenty of food and water, cancel all appointments and delete your past!

 I headed for Alexandria, Egypt’s second city.
 It was only about 300km away so I was able to take my time and enjoy the scenery and the ride.
 I didn’t come across another checkpoint for about 100km and these guys just waved me through, as did the next one.
 The country is a little more relaxed away from the border areas.
 I reached Alexandria about 2pm and met up with a fellow adventure motorcyclist named Omar.
 Omar a native of Alexandria kindly put me up for the night and fed me delicious groper fish that his father had caught the previous day.
 Omar has ridden the length of Africa before and was full of useful information on places to stay and places to avoid.
 Thanks very much for everything Omar; it was nice to meet you.